William Jones (anthropologist)

-William Jones (1871–1909) was a Native American anthropologist of the Meskwaki nation.
-Alternate name: Megasiáwa (Black Eagle).
-Jones was born in Indian Territory (an area that is now part of Oklahoma) on March 28, 1871.
+William Jones (March 28, 1871– March 29, 1909), also called Megasiáwa (Black Eagle), was a Native American anthropologist of the Meskwaki nation.
+Jones was born in Indian Territory (now part of Oklahoma) on March 28, 1871.
 After studying at Hampton Institute, he graduated from Phillips Academy and went on to receive his B.A. from Harvard.
 At Columbia University, he studied under Franz Boas, and in 1904, Jones became the fourth person to receive a PhD in linguistic anthropology, twelfth person to receive a PhD in anthropology, and first Native American to receive a PhD in anthropology.

 Jones is known as a specialist in Algonquian languages, particularly known for his extensive collection of Algonquian texts.
 In 1908, while employed as an assistant curator at the Field Museum, he went to the Philippines to do fieldwork.

-Biography
+Early life

 William Jones was born to Henry Clay Jones and Sarah Penny Jones on March 28, 1871.
-He was born with an ethnicity of Meskwaki, Welsh, and English.
-His mother, Sarah, died when he was an infant.
-From the age of one to nine, Jones' maternal grandmother and a medicine woman, Kitiqua, took care of him.
+His ethnicity is a mix of Meskwaki, Welsh, and English.
+Jones' mother, Sarah, died when he was an infant.
+From the age of one to nine, Jones lived in a wigwam where his maternal grandmother and medicine woman, Kitiqua, took care of him.
 Jones' great-grandfather, Kitiqua's father, named Wa-shi-ho-wa, taught Jones the tradition, language, and customs of their Meskwaki ancestors.

 Jones attended two of the more than 400 American Indian boarding schools that were dedicated to removing indigenous cultural heritage.
 When he was ten, Jones was taken to the Indian school at Newton, Kansas.
 Later, he was taken to White's Indiana Manual Labor Institute that was run by Quaker missionaries in Wabash, Indiana.
 After leaving them, he worked as a cowhand in Indian Territory.

+Career

 At 18 years old, he went to Hampton Institute, where he was considered a prize pupil.
-There he and other indigenous children joined black students.
+There, he and other indigenous children joined black students for their education.
 After Hampton, he attended the Phillips Academy at Andover, Massachusetts, a predominantly white school.

 In 1896, Jones went to Harvard, where he wrote for and was editor for The Harvard Monthly; studied the Sauk and Meskwaki near Tama, Iowa; and received his A.B degree.
 He then continued his studies at Columbia University where he held a fellowship and later became an assistant in anthropology.
-In the summer of 1900, Jones went to study the Sauk and Meskwaki of the upper Mississippi, under the direction of his Columbia mentor Frank Boaz, who said to benefactors “the work must be pushed more energetically on account of the rapid disappearance of the material.”
+In the summer of 1900, Jones went to study the Sauk and Meskwaki of the upper Mississippi, under the direction of his Columbia mentor Franz Boas, who said to benefactors “the work must be pushed more energetically on account of the rapid disappearance of the material.”

-Once Jones received his PHD from Columbia in 1904, he commenced investigations along the northern Algonquian tribes.
+Once Jones received his PhD from Columbia in 1904, he commenced investigations along the northern Algonquian tribes.
 Jones wrote short stories about Native Americans and the American West, magazine articles, and gave lectures.